Regular procedure

 The length of asylum appeals remains an area of concern for national authorities and is criticised by some civil society organisations.
 For example, the NGOs ‘Progestión’ and Convive-Fundación Cepaim have highlighted that the duration of the appeals procedure is excessively lengthy in Spain.[29]

 For this reason, most applicants and their lawyers prefer to collect more documentation to support the asylum application, in order to start a new asylum claim from scratch.
-In fact, the Asylum Act does not set a limit number of asylum applications per person, and as mentioned in the section on Subsequent Applications, it does not establish a specific procedure for subsequent applications.
+In fact, the Asylum Law does not set a limit number of asylum applications per person, and as mentioned in the section on Subsequent Applications, it does not establish a specific procedure for subsequent applications.

-The success rate of appeals is generally low (an average of 90% of cases has been rejected in 2019, 2020 and 2021).
-During 2021, a total of 27,431 appeals were lodged: this refers both to administrative (15,002) and judicial (12,429) appeals.[39]
-In 2022, 484 administrative and 2,817 judicial appeals were rejected.[40]
-Figures for 2023 are not available at the time of writing, as the OAR usually publishes such information in the second half of the year.
+In 2023, 62 administrative and 3,329 judicial appeals were rejected.[30]
+Figures for 2024 are not available at the time of writing, as the OAR usually publishes such information in the second half of the year.

 In a decision taken in November 2022, the Supreme Court (Tribunal Supremo) established that, while a decision on the appeal is pending, all the benefits granted during the processing of the asylum application (concretely the residence and work permit) should be extended.[31]

-UNHCR developed a (monthly) COI bulletin and a quarterly Judicial update summarising relevant international and national judicial decisions on asylum and distributed them among asylum authorities and
+UNHCR continued issuing a (monthly) COI bulletin and a quarterly Judicial update summarising relevant international and national judicial decisions on asylum and distributed them among asylum authorities and counterparts including the judiciary.[32]

-Onward appeal before the Supreme Court
+• Onward appeal before the Supreme Court

 In case of a rejection of the appeal, a further onward appeal is possible before the Supreme Court (Tribunal Supremo),[33] which in case of a positive finding has the power to grant the applicant with an international protection status.

-Legal assistance
+• Legal assistance

-Spanish legislation and Article 18(1)(b) of the Asylum Act guarantee the right to legal assistance to asylum seekers from the beginning and throughout all stages of the procedure.
+Spanish legislation and Article 18(1)(b) of the Asylum Law guarantee the right to legal assistance to asylum seekers from the beginning and throughout all stages of the procedure.
 This assistance will be provided free of charge to those who lack sufficient financial means to cover it, both in the administrative procedure and the potential judicial proceedings.
 It is also established that NGOs can provide legal assistance to asylum seekers.

 When expressing the will to apply for international protection, and depending on where the person is applying for asylum, the applicant is informed about the right to free legal assistance during the procedure, about the possibility to be assisted by a lawyer from an NGO, from a Bar association or a private lawyer (generally paid), and the person is provided with the relevant contacts (i.e. NGOs working at local level and provincial Bar association).
 In many cases, it is the lawyer present at the reception facility that provides legal assistance to asylum seekers.